alexandrglm/myLearningCorner/z80asmmooc/contents/Course/MODULE_1:Sprite_in_machine_Code/A02_SettingUp_the_Environment.md

 ## Installing WinAPE (a Win CPC emulator) and CPCtelera v1.5
-- WinAPE can be deprecated by using an Amstrad CPC Linux emu.
+- WinAPE, Windows Amstrad Plus Emulator, can be installed on Linux.
+[Source](http://www.winape.net/downloads.jsp)
+- Latest version available: 2.0b2 	05-Jan-2016

 ## CPCtelera git: https://github.com/lronaldo/cpctelera.git
 There are many branches inside the same repo which can be chosen by typing `git checkuot` after cloning the repo.